Packet 13

 Enough eigenvectors?

-Does the matrix have enough eigenvectors to form a basis?
+Does the matrix A=(210021002) have enough eigenvectors to form a basis?
 If not, how many does it have?

 Spectral Theorem: symmetric matrices have good eigen theory